codex-protocol/npm.ethereum-service/README.md

 Now you should have the latest development changes available in the repos using this package.
-When contract changes are made from now on, just run `npm migrate` in the contract repo and `npm build` in this repo, then restart the applications using the this package.
+When contract changes are made from now on, just run `npm migrate` in the contract repo, then restart the applications using the this package.

+### Caveats

+Every time you do a fresh `npm install` in the repos that use this package, you will have to re-link your local environment so that the development builds of the contracts are available.
+So just run
+`npm install && npm link @codex-protocol/ethereum-service` whenever you want to install dependencies in projects that use this package.

 ## Usage